Organr

 Why Most Family Calendars Fail

-Before diving into the how, it is worth understanding why family calendars often do not stick.
-The most common reasons are:
+First, it helps to understand why family calendars often do not stick.
+The most common reasons:

 The solution is a digital, shared calendar that is easy to access, quick to update, and sends reminders automatically.